Pedagogy & research grants

 InFocus / International Studies Global Travel Seminar Grant

-The Office of International Studies and InFocus announce a Call for Proposals for a grant to develop an InFocus Global Travel Seminar for Moravian College students.
+The Center for Global Education and InFocus announce a Call for Proposals for a grant to develop an InFocus Global Travel Seminar for Moravian College students.
 Please contact Christian Sinclair or Kelly Denton-Borhaug with any questions.

 Japan-United States Friendship Commission